ujjwalt/guacamole/README.md

 ## Getting started (with a fresh Rails application)

-Since Guacamole is in an alpha state we suggest you create a new Rails application to play around with it.
+Since Guacamole is in an alpha state we suggest you to create a new Rails application to play around with it.
 We don't recommend adding it to a production application.

 First of all create your shiny new application, without ActiveRecord of course: